Why do Japanese Have Difficulty Speaking English

 A. English Instruction in Japanese Schools

-English education in Japan typically begins in elementary school, with a stronger focus during junior high and high school.
+English education in Japan typically begins in elementary school and is focused more strongly during junior high and high school.

 However, the primary goal of English instruction in these schools is often to prepare students for standardized tests and university entrance examinations.